19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Disciplines/Charisma Discipline.md

 |   9 |                9 |        1 |
 |  10 |               10 |        1 |

-*If [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md) is your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md), increase the total by one.*
+*If [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md) is your [Primary Skill](../../../Player%20Characters/Backgrounds/Primary%20Skill.md), increase the total by one.*